pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-05-10-chickpea-chow.markdown

 - vic
 Description: These "Chickpea Chows" as I call them are a no bake healthy cookie dough recipe.
 They evolved out of my <a href="banana-bread-hummus">Banana Bread Hummus Spread</a> recipe, where I continued to add solids until I had a workable dough.
 They're naturally sweetened, filling, and a fun way to add more nutrients to your diet.
 For another edible cookie dough, see my <a href="protein-cookie-dough">Edible Protein Cookie Dough</a>, or for another <a href="/misc/protein">protein</a> bean based dessert, you should make my <a href="chickpea-brownies">Protein Brownie Bars</a>.
 For other no bake bite sized snacks, check out my <a href="/recipes/trail-mix-balls">Trail Mix Balls</a>, <a href="/recipes/energy-bites">No Bake Energy Bites</a>, or my <a href="/recipes/carrot-cake-bites">Carrot Cake Energy Bites</a>
 Instructions:
-- In the following order, blend all ingredients together in a food processor - 15.5 oz can chickpeas (drained and rinsed), peanut butter, frozen bananas, liquid sweetener, almond extract, cinnamon, salt, PB2, whey, casein, and oat flour
+- In the following order, blend all ingredients together in a food processor - 15.5 oz can chickpeas (drained and rinsed), peanut butter, frozen bananas, liquid sweetener, almond extract, cinnamon, salt, powdered peanut butter, whey, casein, and oat flour

 - A slightly sticky cookie dough will have formed.
 Optionally, fold in some chopped chocolate (1/4 cup, 60 g).
 Freeze the food processor for about 15 minutes to harden the dough